dannsam/xenko-docs/manual/audio/spatialized-audio.md

 #Spatialized Audio
 **Spatialized Audio** (3D Audio) is a special type of [Object-Specific Audio](entity-audio.md).
-It is closer to real-life sound than stereo as it uses all three dimensions to simulate sounds at runtime.
+It uses all three dimensions to simulate sounds at runtime, so it's closer to real-life sound than stereo .
 The difference between _Spatialized_ and _non-Spatialized_ Audio is explained [here](index.md).

-If **Spatialized Audio** in enabled, Xenko tracks `AudioListener's` position relative to `AudioEmitters`.
+If **Spatialized Audio** is enabled, Xenko tracks position of `AudioListeners` and `AudioEmitters`, as well as their movement direction, speed, and other parameters.
-System then takes this relation into account to simulate accurate sounds in a 3-Dimensional space around `AudioListener`.
+System then takes all this data into account to simulate accurate sounds in a 3-Dimensional space around `AudioListener`.
 This technology is a perfect fit for VR applications, and is also widely used in conventional platform and desktop games.

 ![Spatialized Audio](media/audio-index-spatialized-audio.png)